This resource can be cached.

 The Expires header indicates the time at which the response will expire.

-In this case, the response will expire on Mar 24, 2025, 2:38:59 AM (in less than a minute).
+In this case, the response will expire on Apr 3, 2026, 10:40:15 AM (in 5 minutes).

 The Vary header indicates which request headers the server response may be dependent on.
 If any of the listed headers change, then the response may be different.
 This allows the server to send the correct cached response for each request.
 For example, ensuring that a client that does not support compression does not receive a cached compressed response.